-Most distributors opposed the proposed rules, for many of the same reasons as retailers.
+In the first round of consultation most distributor submissions opposed the proposed rules, and in the second round of consultation all distributor submissions supported the decision not to make a draft rule, for many of the same reasons as retailers.
 In addition, some distributors noted that they would seek to impose a charge for an estimated read (similar to the charges for special reads), and that customers would be likely to choose a special read in preference to an estimated read given the similar costs.

+Existing options

-Existing options: Ergon Energy stated that current processes for special reads on transfer, funded by customers or retailers, allow early transfer at a minimal cost.
-85 Energex agreed, noting that a special read (for which it currently charges \$8.40) is a low-cost option for expediting transfer, and is also more reliable than an estimated read, reducing the potential for a poor transfer experience.86 Endeavour Energy stated that another option that is currently available is to transfer using the previous actual meter read, if it was obtained within a reasonable amount of time (e.g. 15 days) prior to the date the transfer was requested.87
+Ergon Energy stated that current processes for special reads on transfer, funded by customers or retailers, allow early transfer at a minimal cost.
+86 Energex agreed, noting that a special read (for which it currently charges \$8.40) is a low-cost option for expediting transfer, and is also more reliable than an estimated read, reducing the potential for a poor transfer experience.
+87 Endeavour Energy stated that another option that is currently available is to transfer using the previous actual meter read, if it was obtained within a reasonable amount of time (e.g. 15 days) prior to the date the transfer was requested.
+88

-Introduction of remotely-read meters: United Energy noted that it will only be a matter of years before all customers nationally have an advanced meter and this rule change becomes superfluous.88 Energex and ENA expressed similar views, stating that it is not in the long-term interests of consumers to undertake costly system changes to facilitate what will effectively be an interim measure.89
+Introduction of remotely-read meters

+United Energy noted that it will only be a matter of years before all customers nationally have an advanced meter and this rule change becomes superfluous.89 Ausgrid anticipates that by 2024 a 'significant number' of customers in its supply area

-82 Powershop letter to Commission 26 August 2016, p2.
+Powershop letter to Commission 26 August 2016, p2.

-83 Discussions between retailers and Commission staff, June-August 2016.
+Discussions between retailers and Commission staff, June-August 2016.

-84 AGL submission to Consultation Paper, pp4-5.
+AGL submission to consultation paper, pp4-5.

-85 Ergon Energy submission to Consultation Paper, p1.
+86 Ergon Energy submission to consultation paper, p1.

-86 Energex submission to Consultation Paper, p1.
+87 Energex submission to consultation paper, p1.

-87 Email from Endeavour Energy to Commission staff 26 August 2016.
+88 Email from Endeavour Energy to Commission staff 26 August 2016.

-88 United Energy submission to Consultation Paper, p2.
+United Energy submission to consultation paper, p2.